 - Own DHS's complicity and role in this broken system.

 - Give authority to the voices of our partners and those with lived experience, and share power with them.

 - Promote cultural humility and linguistically responsive services.

 - Support transformation to address health disparities.

-- Reimagine and redesign—use focused approaches to restore health to marginalized communities that are the target of racist and discriminatory policies and practices.
+- Reimagine and redesign—use focused approaches to restore health to communities that have been marginalized due to their race, geographic location, ethnicity, or economic status through racist and discriminatory policies and practices.